 According to the agreement, Sharp’s would finance development and handle production of the Minicar with Lawrence Bond acting as a consultant.

 Sharps saw Bond’s proposal as an opportunity to take advantage of a gap in the market that the Minicar could help to fill.
-During the post-war era of post-war austerity, low-cost vehicles were very much in demand, although the Bond Mini did have its limitations.

 The early versions were capable of reaching just thirty miles per hour and had no reverse gear, meaning that Bond Minicar was at its best on short runs.